Sunspotter-Project/sunspotter-neural-network/README.md

 ![image](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter/blob/main/drawings/classesSunnyNotSunny.PNG)

-Mockup of the landing page an its components
+The following picture shows a Mockup of the landing page an its components:
 ![image](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter/blob/main/drawings/mockup.JPG)

 Here you can get a glimps of the real web interface.
 Everywhere there is an icon on the map, there is a webcam.
 If the picture shows good weather, a sun icon is displayed, if the picture shows bad weather, a cloud icon is displayed.